awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.8.13, November 20, 2017 =
+* Fix: Cart details incorrectly reported item quantity as 0 in some cases.
+* Fix: Prevent an edge case around adding past purchases to new users.
+* Fix: Searching by custom order number only worked if a suffix or prefix is included.
+* Fix: Corrected some translation issues.
+* New: Allow filtering of the PayPal IPN data.
+* New: Add support for Payment Data Transport (PDT) in PayPal Standard.
+* Tweak: Removed MercadoPago from list of extensions in readme.
+* Tweak: Added a colon that was missing on taxes & subtotal of the purchase confirmation.
+* Tweak: Add debug logging to PayPal IPN capturing.

 = 2.8.12, November 10, 2017 =
 * Fix: Reverted some of the performance improvements due to edge case errors.